localjo/quotable-wp/readme.txt

 = How do I add an author who gets credit the the shared content? =

-You can use Yoast's WordPress SEO plugin to set a site-wide Twitter account and a Twitter account for each user.
+You can use Yoast's WordPress SEO plugin to set a site-wide Twitter account and a Twitter account for each author.
 When a tweet is created with the plugin, those values will be used to give credit where credit is due.

 = How do I add hashtags to the shared content? =

-Hashtags are generated based on the wordpress tags that were used on the post.
+Hashtags are generated based on the WordPress tags that were used on the post.

 == Screenshots ==
 1. The plugin will add a quotable button to the end of all blockquotes.
 When the button is clicked, a new Twitter window is created with the quoted or selected text.